 Whilst the finance sector is operating globally with the development of a burgeoning ‘fintech’ sector, there is still the need for locally based solutions - whether these are credit unions or the development of new community-based banks.
 This session will explore a changing market and the role co-operative and credit unions should be playing.

-John Haines, Projekts MCR - James Newton, Leeds Community Homes - James de le Vingne, Co-operatives UK (chair)
+John Haines, Projekts MCR - James Newton, Leeds Community Homes - Steve Bosett-Roberts, George Street Community Bookshop - James de le Vingne, Co-operatives UK (Chair)

 Every co-op should have a concern for their community, and married with our ability to raise finance we can make a real impact where it is needed most.
 Listen to different approaches to raising community shares to achieve community impact.
 Then take part in an interactive discussion to learn, share and be inspired.